Two-dimensional multi-target detection: an autocorrelation analysis approach: Conclusion

 \section{Conclusion}

-This paper is motivated by the effort of reconstructing small~\mbox{3-D} molecular structures \rev{using \mbox{cryo-EM}}, below the current detection limit.
-The main contribution of this study is expanding \rev{the} analysis to account for an arbitrary spacing distribution of \re{images}, corroborated by extensive numerical experiments.
+This paper is motivated by the effort of reconstructing small~\mbox{3-D} molecular structures {using \mbox{cryo-EM}}, below the current detection limit.
+The main contribution of this study is expanding {the} analysis to account for an arbitrary spacing distribution of {images}, corroborated by extensive numerical experiments.
+In the future, we hope to extend the {framework} of this paper to deal with the more general case of \mbox{\mbox{cryo-EM}---where} the images are different tomographic projections of a \mbox{three-dimensional} molecular structure taken from unknown viewing directions~\cite{bendory2018toward}---with an arbitrary spacing distribution between the {projection images}.

-Future work includes extending the \rev{framework} of this paper to deal with the more general case of \mbox{\mbox{cryo-EM}---where} the images are different tomographic projections of a \mbox{three-dimensional} molecular structure taken from unknown viewing directions~\cite{bendory2018toward}---with an arbitrary spacing distribution between the \rev{projection images}.
-Moreover, in this work we focused on the homogeneous MTD problem, i.e., where all target images are \rev{identical}, up to a rotation.
-A possible \rev{\re{future study} may consider the} heterogeneous case, where the \rev{image occurrences} are drawn either from a discrete or a continuous distribution \rev{of possible images, and the goal is to recover the entire set of images}.
+In this work, we focused on the homogeneous MTD problem, i.e., where all target images are {identical}, up to a rotation.
+A possible {{future study} may consider the} heterogeneous case, where the {image occurrences} are drawn either from a discrete or a continuous distribution {of possible images, and the goal is to recover the entire set of images}.

+\rev{In} addition, since we acquire many copies of the target image, one can imagine that as~$N$ increases, the sampling spacing may be increased as well.
+Based on \mbox{algebraic-geometry} results~\cite{bandeira2017estimation}, a similar analysis was conducted for the simpler problem of~\mbox{one-dimensional} discrete multi-reference alignment~\cite{bendory2021super}.
+Extending~\cite{bendory2021super} to the MTD model might allow reducing the sampling rate of \mbox{cryo-EM} datasets, and thus alleviate the computational burden---\rev{a significant drawback of the current implementation}.
+Designing other inference techniques, such as maximum likelihood estimators~\cite{lan2020multi}, \rev{\cite{kreymer2021approximate}}, for the two-dimensional MTD problem is also an interesting research thread.